maahibatra/Better-Minecarts/README.md

 - [x] Basic linked sync movement
 - [x] Fix corner derailing
-- [ ] Fix unlikability of more than two minecarts
+- [x] Fix unlikability of more than two minecarts
-- [ ] Fix issue of being able to sit in furnace/chest/etc minecarts
+- [x] Fix issue of being able to sit in furnace/chest/etc minecarts
 - [ ] Fix issue of being unable to use furnace/chest/etc minecarts
+- [ ] Fix leader carts going inside blocks on rail
+- [x] Fix unlinkability of chests to furnaces or other types
+- [ ] Cap the total train size
+- [ ] Minecarts remain linked even after leaving and rejoining game